DWI Pre-Trial Drivers License 30 Day Revocation & Limited Driving Privilege

 It is important to contact a criminal defense attorney immediately if you have been charged with a DWI in Raleigh or Wake County.
 You are eligible to obtain a limited driving privilege after 10 days have passed following revocation of your drivers license (arrest date) for a DWI charge.
 There are several requirements outlined below that you will need to accomplish in a short amount of time in order to petition for a limited driving privilege, so time is of the essence.

 Chris Dozier is a skilled Raleigh DWI attorney and he will work quickly to get you back on the road driving because he understands how important being able to drive is to you.
-For a free consultation regarding your DWI charge, contact the Dozier Law Firm today.
+For a free consultation regarding your DWI charge, contact Dozier Law Firm, PLLC today.
 We offer aggressive and experienced representation at affordable rates.

 To petition for a limited driving privilege, you will be required to meet the following conditions: